Thanush2412/50-projects-of-HTML-CSS-JS/README.md

 - Cards arranged in a responsive grid layout with flip effect using CSS transforms.
 - Technologies: HTML, CSS.

-### 12. Typing Speed Test
+### 12. CSS Grid Layouts
-- A tool to measure how fast you can type a given text.
-- Keyboard layout and text display arranged in a CSS grid format.
+- Grid Item Placement and Spanning: Learn to place and span grid items using grid lines and areas for flexible layouts.
+- Responsive Grid Layout with Auto-fill and Auto-fit: Create responsive grids that adjust columns automatically with auto-fill and auto-fit.
+- Using Grid Template Areas for Semantic Layouts: Define named grid areas to create semantic and readable grid layouts.
+- Aligning and Justifying Grid Items: Control grid item alignment inside cells using CSS grid alignment properties.
-- Technologies: HTML, CSS.
+- Technologies: HTML, CSS (Grid).

 ### 13. Attendance Tracker
 - Track attendance for classes and show a percentage of students present.